openshift/microshift/docs/contributor/image_mode.md

 ```

 Query the loop device name and create a free volume group on the device according
-to the MicroShift CSI driver requirements.
+to the MicroShift CSI driver requirements described in [Storage Configuration](./storage/configuration.md).

 ```
 VGLOOP=$(losetup -j ${VGFILE} | cut -d: -f1)